lemieux-lab/BamQuery/docs/source/examples.rst

 	(d) ERE name
 	(e) ERE class
 	(f) ERE family
-	(g) also, the total count of RNA-seq reads bearing the given MCS at the given location in each BAM/CRAM included in **BAM_directories.tsv**.
+	(g) also, the total count of RNA-seq reads at the given location in each BAM/CRAM included in **BAM_directories.tsv**.

 .. thumbnail:: _images/genomic_and_ERE_Annotations_Summary_Full.jpg